 Florian is the Global Head of Technology, Science & Industry

-Partner, Head of Infrastructure, Head of Asia
+Partner, Head of Infrastructure and Head of Office, Singapore

 Ian is independently recognised as a leading lawyer.
 He specialises in capital projects and has advised on over 50 public/ private partnerships.
 He has particular expertise in advising equity investors in relation to transportation, water and accommodation projects.

-Partner, Head of Real Estate and Property
+Partner, Head of Property

 Hello and welcome back to Brain Food for General Counsel from Pinsent Masons.
 My name is Matthew Magee and I'm a journalist here at Pinsent Masons and we are back sooner than expected to help you to make sense of one of the most extraordinary times any of us has lived through.

 Businesses are at the sharp end of the coronavirus crisis, from looking after employees to setting up hundreds, even thousands of home offices to providing the essential goods to keep society running, not to mention coming up with a vaccine which will hopefully bring this crisis to an end.

 So having taken an overview of the immediate situation two weeks ago – do check out the last programme, which contains fascinating lessons from past crises – we are now going to dive into some of the nitty gritty.

 Pinsent Masons focuses on five sectors: Advanced Manufacturing and Technology; Infrastructure; Financial Services; Energy; Financial Services and Real Estate.
 So we will hear from the heads of those sectors at Pinsent Masons about the priorities in each of their areas and we will get a sense of what actions companies are already taking to mitigate the effects of the upheaval.